-We use Target Tracker to assess and track all pupil progress.
-For children not yet accessing the National Curriculum, we use P-scales and the Pre-Key Stage Standards.
+We use Insight to assess and track all pupil progress.
+For children not yet accessing the National Curriculum, we use the Pre-Key Stage Standards.

-We meet termly with parents of children with SEN to hold review meetings and more often, informally, as required.
+We meet termly with parents of children with SEND to hold review meetings and more often, informally, as required.
 This may be a quick chat on the playground, or a message by telephone.

-We aim to make the review meetings as pleasant as possible, recognising that this can be a time that you can find difficult and stressful.
+We aim to make the review meetings as pleasant as possible, recognising that this can be a time that you may find difficult and stressful.
 We offer refreshments and ensure you are introduced to everyone who is present at the meeting.
 We try to ensure that we stick to time and ensure you have the chance to ask questions.
 We offer you the opportunity to complete parent views in advance of the meeting to enable you to feel prepared before the meeting and ensure that the minutes of the meeting are completed in a timely fashion.
 Your child also has the chance to complete pupil views before the meeting, as outlined above.
-Pupil profiles are used to highlight strategies which have worked (and their impact) and strategies which have not worked (and why they don't work) for each child.
-This is typically updated annually or more often as required.
-It forms a very useful document for new teachers to quickly get up to speed with the particular needs of children with SEN so learning time is not lost when a child moves into a new class.

-Individual provision maps are updated and shared with you and children termly, as outlined above.
+Pupil profile records are used to record strategies which have worked (and their impact) and strategies which have not worked (and why they don't work) for each child.
+These are kept on CPOMS, our secure data management system and are updated regularly as required.
+Information from parents is also recorded here which helps to ensure that all staff involved in a child's provision are aware of any particular needs, particularly when moving to a new class.
+Support Plans are updated and shared with you and children termly, as outlined above.